bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 *Notes to myself

--Try and Finish to reach MVP Before Tues
+-Try and Finish to reach MVP Before Tues.
-    Check readme to finish the last of goals
+    Check readme to finish the last of goals.

 -Home page header does not stretch along with the rest of the body.

+-about page footer is not identical to design file in positioning.

+-No button outlines.

+-problems with the dashed lines in sub-sections.

+-** NO LINK FROM ABOUT PAGE TO HOME PAGE!